Hurricane Eta and Iota quick facts

 Iota brought maximum sustained winds of 160mph (260 km/h), torrential rain and the threat of lethal flash-floods, landslides and storm surges to areas of Central America already reeling from Hurricane Eta.

-What damage has Hurricane Eta caused?
+What damage did Hurricane Eta caused?

 Hurricane Eta caused a life-threatening storm surge, catastrophic winds, flash flooding and landslides.